mohclips/BLEAS2/README.md

 ## ElasticSearch

-All data is saved into an ElasticSearch cluster, this enables better search and visualisation of data
+TODO: All data is saved into an ElasticSearch cluster, this enables better search and visualisation of data

 ## Privacy